 Modern advances in engineering science and technology have enabled the rapid development of miniaturized medical devices, customized implants, sophisticated diagnostic instrumentation, precision surgical robotics, and information technology for e-Health.
 The healthcare industry has become one of the world’s biggest industrial sectors providing a wide range of job opportunities in research, product development and patient care.

-Combining expertise from our departments of Chemical and Biochemical Engineering (CBE), Electrical and Computer Engineering (ECE) and Mechanical and Materials Engineering (MME), the Engineering in Medicine MEng program offers qualified engineering graduates (or equivalent) the opportunity to better understand the role of engineers in modern medicine.
+Combining expertise from our departments of Chemical and Biochemical Engineering (CBE), Electrical and Computer Engineering (ECE) and Mechanical and Materials Engineering (MME), the Engineering in Medicine MEng specialization offers qualified engineering graduates (or equivalent) the opportunity to better understand the role of engineers in modern medicine.
 Students will explore innovative technologies that impact medical advancements and recognize opportunities for product development and commercialization.
 Learn more about specific courses.

-Graduates from the Engineering in Medicine MEng program may choose to seek employment in the emerging medical devices industry in Canada, clinics and hospitals, public sector organizations, NGOs, sales and marketing, or enhance their opportunity for further advanced training in the field of biomedical engineering.
+Graduates from the Engineering in Medicine MEng specialization may choose to seek employment in the emerging medical devices industry in Canada, clinics and hospitals, public sector organizations, NGOs, sales and marketing, or enhance their opportunity for further advanced training in the field of biomedical engineering.

 - CBE 9170 - Mathematical Methods in Engineering

 - CBE 9190 - Advanced Statistical Process Analysis

 - ECE 9506 - Linear Systems and Modern Control Theory

 - ECE 9023 - Random Signals, Adaptive and Kalman Filtering

 MME 9602 - Engineering Materials